Have you felt regret after you bought something?

 How do we avoid this?

 If you have been reading my blog for a while, you will see that I have spent a lot of posts unpacking financial terms.
 It is because I am passionate about making complex financial concepts simple.
-The idea of opportunity costs is another concept I think you should know.
+Here is another term you should know: opportunity cost.

 Investopedia defines opportunity cost this way: “Opportunity cost refers to a benefit that a person could have received, but gave up, to take another course of action.”